Database

 Storage Value (32 bytes)

-Used to store EVM transactions that created contracts, storing the transaction hash and the address where the contract was deployed.
+Used to store EVM transactions that created contracts, storing the transaction hash and additional data about the contract that was deployed (see the TxAdditionalData struct in utils/tx.h for more details).

 Prefix + TransactionHash